LycheeOrg/LycheeOrg.github.io/docs/installation.md

 ### General

 Configure your web server to make the `public` directory accessible via a URL.
-This could be the root of your web server (short and convenient) or, if you prefer, a subfolder such as `photos`.
+This could be the root of your web server (short and convenient) or, if you prefer, a subpath such as `photos`.
 The `index.php` in this directory serves as the interface for all HTTP requests to Lychee's API.

 > {note} Do not expose the top level directory of Lychee with your web server!
 This would allow public access to internal files like the application code and the `.env` file which contains sensitive information like the database credentials!